Paul-Browne/web-build-process/README.md

 will be tackled in no particular order :)

-- auto refresh of browser

-1. use .wbp file for settings
+- use .wbp file for settings
-2. auto reload of browser when files change
+- auto reload of browser when files change
-3. template engines
+- template engines
-4. option: clean  - delete the build directory on change, rebuild all.
+- option: clean  - delete the build directory on change, rebuild all.
-5. option: cleanFiles  - delete only files, not images on changes, rebuild all.
+- option: cleanFiles  - delete only files, not images on changes, rebuild all.
-6. option: forceBuildFiles  - force build only files, not images.
+- option: forceBuildFiles  - force build only files, not images.
-7. generate ssl for user
+- generate ssl for user
-8. callback when finished
+- callback when finished
-9. option: array of sizes to resize images
+- option: array of sizes to resize images
-10. optimize gifs
+- optimize gifs
-11. optimize svgs
+- optimize svgs
-12. optimize webp images
+- optimize webp images
-13. option to generate webp images from pngs and jpgs
+- option to generate webp images from pngs and jpgs
-14. show files processed in terminal
+- show files processed in terminal
-15. show file sizes in terminal
+- show file sizes in terminal
-16. option silent to supress terminal output
+- option silent to supress terminal output
-17. improve readme :)
+- improve readme :)
-18. allow for user to pass babel/rollup options
+- allow for user to pass babel/rollup options
-19. allow user to pass less/sass/css options
+- allow user to pass less/sass/css options
-20. option ignore dot files
+- option ignore dot files
-22. option ignore dot directories
+- option ignore dot directories
-23. sort css properties
+- sort css properties
+- auto restart after crash/ignore errors
+- option to regenerate js after css or html files change (incase importing css/html into js)